* ADP shows private-sector jobs gain lower than expected

 The employment component of the ISM index also dropped,

 report.
-Still, not many analysts have revised their payrolls
+Still, not many analysts have revised their forecast.

-The euro hit session highs against the dollar after the ADP
+The euro hit a session high against the dollar after the ADP

 and services sector reports and was last changing hands at